-Also, to ensure that its guidelines become unavoidable standards, IMCA is common to say to its members that they must apply its procedures otherwise be banished from the association, as during the adherents' meeting in Bangkok in 2016.
-Such authoritarian behaviour appears unsuitable for me as good practices are usually naturally adopted and implemented by those confronted with the problems they are supposed to solve.
+In addition, to ensure that its guidelines become unavoidable standards, IMCA commonly says to its members that they must apply its procedures or else be banished from the association, as during the adherents' meeting in Bangkok in 2016.
+Such authoritarian behaviour appears unsuitable to me, as it suggests that IMCA practices are always the safest, which is, as mentioned above, far from reality.
+Also, good practices are usually naturally adopted and implemented by those confronted with problems to solve.

-To conclude on this important point, I should say that in my opinion, the rule must be: IMCA proposes, and the contractors and their clients dispose!
-Also, the only organizations that can legally impose rules and laws are the states.
-It must be noted that a lot of clients require that their contractors' manuals are fully compliant to IMCA and for those who are IOGP members, the guidelines of this organization.
-In my point of view, this is not suitable for the reasons discussed above.
-Thus, it is to the contractors and clients to analyze IMCA guidelines and those from other organizations and select those they consider suitable for their manuals.
-Note that such analysis must be done by people having a sufficient overview of diving operations and not by people educated to follow only IMCA guidelines.
-So, general culture and common sense are essential tools for such tasks.
+To conclude on this crucial point, I should say that, in my opinion, the rule must be: IMCA proposes, and the contractors and their clients dispose.
+Of course, this is provided that the procedures selected are, at the very least, as safe as those of IMCA and justified by relevant scientific and technical documents!
+In addition, note that the only organizations that can legally impose regulations and laws are the states.

+However, many clients, notably the IOGP (International Association of Oil & Gas Producers) members, require that contractors' manuals fully comply with IMCA and the IOGP guidelines.
+From my perspective, this is unsuitable for the reasons discussed above, and the analysis of the IOGP recommendations, published in 2021, shows that errors are in their documents.
+Instead, contractors and clients should analyze IMCA guidelines and those from other organizations and select those they consider suitable for their manuals and the planned diving operations for the project.
+This is usually done through risk assessment processes.
+Note that such analysis must be done by people having a sufficient overview of diving operations and not by people educated to follow only IMCA and IOGP guidelines.
+So, general culture, common sense, and honesty are essential for such tasks.

-During the analysis of this guidance, I have tried to see elements that may confuse some readers, and I have formulated them in my comments.
-Some people may have another perception of this document.
-However, I hope that this analysis makes it obvious that a document must be deeply evaluated before adopting it.
+In analyzing this guideline, I have tried identifying and commenting on any elements that might confuse readers.
+Some people may have a different perception of this document.
+For my part, I hope that this analysis makes it clear that a document must be thoroughly evaluated before it is adopted.

-It is true that this new version of IMCA D 050 is much more ambitious than the previous one, which provided only a few general principles.
-However, discussing more detailed topics opens it up to more questions to answer, more risks of omission, and the risk of being outside the topic.
-As a result, some topics are not clearly covered, some have been forgotten, and some others, such as the composition of the calibration gases and therapeutic gases, are not to be discussed in a document which purpose is to explain the minimum gas quantities to be provisioned before and during the diving operations, and not the ideal gas mixes to provide.
-Also, as previously commented, when numeric values are suggested, they must be justified.
-It is what real scientists do and what the authors of this IMCA publication did not!
-Thus, we can ask ourselves whether it would have been more suitable to develop only a few simple and logical rules for every situation instead of moving to topics that are not discussing what is indicated in the title.
+The latest versions of IMCA D 050 are much more ambitious than the initial version edited in 2012, which only provided a few general principles.
+Nevertheless, discussing more detailed topics introduces more questions, risks of omission, and the possibility of straying from the main subject.
+As a result, some topics have been overlooked, and others, such as the composition of calibration and therapeutic gases, are not relevant to a document that explains the minimum gas quantities required for diving operations rather than ideal gas mixes.
+In addition, proposed numerical values and guidelines need to be justified as scientists do, which the authors of this IMCA publication have not done!
+Therefore, we may question whether it would have been more appropriate to develop a few simple and logical rules for each situation rather than discussing topics that do not align with the document's title.

-Although I think it is insufficient, not always consistent, and sometimes outside the topic, I consider that this document can be used because it describes useful principles for diving safely.
-Even though they are not perfect, the guidelines proposed can be a basis of thinking on which a company can build its operational rules, taking into account that they will have to be filtered and adequately reinforced.
+To conclude on the applicability of this document to commercial diving, although I think it is insufficient, not always consistent, and sometimes outside the topic, this document can be used because it describes principles for safe diving.
+Thus, even though imperfect, the proposed guidelines can serve as a foundation for a company to establish its operational rules.
+However, it should be considered that these rules will need to be reviewed and strengthened.